My Halle (Saale): Making White Gold Since 3000 BC

 Food and drink also highlighted salt made in the museum.
 Soleier are eggs (Eier) hard-boiled in a brine solution (Sole).
 The solution preserves the eggs without the necessity of keeping the eggs cool.
 The production and sale of Soleier was and is among the privileges and traditions of the Halloren.
 That privilege also extends to the Schlackwurst (German salami) whose tradition goes back to 1704.
 Fresh Schlackwurst starts with ground or minced pork, Halle salt, and herbs and spices.
 The mixture is stuffed into natural casings and smoked with beech wood, followed by a three-week maturation period before consumption.
 Both eggs and salami are delicious and are easily washed down with the Saline-Bräu, a Oktoberfest-Märzen style beer from the Brauerei Landsberg near Halle.

 The museum’s general manager, Mr. Kohlert, in traditional Halloren attire serves me a 2-litre glass of beer, because yes, I am served!
-The silver sphere buttons (Kugeln) on his red coat are the basis for Halloren-Kugeln chocolates about which I will also write in a future post.
+The silver sphere buttons (Kugeln) on his red coat are the basis for Halloren-Kugeln chocolates.
+Later, Mr. Kohlert is leading and teaching a local group of children (4-6 years of age) about the city’s history of salt production.

 Notes & Sources